I have never painted before - how do you recommend that I start?

 It is not recommended to remove the painted canvas from the stretcher bars; artists sometimes do this, such as when they are transporting large paintings, but this can easily damage the paint surface.
 (Usually, the canvas is rolled up after being taken off; even this can cause cracking eventually.)
 Once the paint layer is cracked or punctured, it is extremely difficult to repair; even if painted over, the painting will probably eventually re-crack in the same place.

-How do I remedy a canvas in which the frame is warped?
+How do I remedy a canvas which is warped?

-Warping can be caused by stretcher strips which themselves are warped, or uneven or too tight stretching.
+Warping can be caused by stretcher strips which themselves are warped or uneven, or a too tightly stretched canvas.
 When you buy stretcher strips at an art supply store, hold them against a flat surface, such as the side of a metal cabinet, to make sure they are not warped.
 If you realize a stretcher strip is warped after purchase, do not use it.

 Sometimes, a stretched canvas becomes warped if its sides have not been stretched evenly.
 In this case, one corner of the canvas will protrude forward, unevenly with the other corners.
-If the warping is not too severe, it can often be corrected by placing it in a frame deep and strong enough to hold stretched canvases, such as those used by professional framers.
-Also, sometimes the problem can be corrected by bracing the back of the canvas with a strip of wood, or by attaching wood or metal braces across the corners.
+If the warping is mild, it can often be corrected by placing it in a frame deep and strong enough to hold stretched canvases, such as those used by professional framers.
+Also, sometimes the problem can be corrected by bracing the back of the canvas with a strip of wood, or by attaching wood or metal braces across the corners, before the painting is painted.
 If the warping is severe, the canvas may have to be re-stretched - as long as this is done before the canvas has been painted on.
 Once the canvas has been painted, re-stretching can risk damaging the paint layer.
 Once a paint layer is damaged, it is extremely difficult to repair.
 Even if repainted, the cracking tends to recur eventually.
-If the canvas has been painted on, or if you are unsure as to how to proceed, I recommend taking the painting to a professional framer or art conservator to be fixed.
+If the canvas has been painted on, or if you are unsure as to how to proceed, I recommend taking the painting to a professional framer or art conservator to be fixed, if fixing is possible.

 If you would rather not go this route, I would at least take it to a good local art gallery (some do conservation work), or a good professional framer (some of these do conservation work too).
 If this is a valuable original, or of great sentimental value, I wouldn't recommend that you try to do it yourself.
 I have cleaned minor spots and dust from my own works, with a damp cloth with a little mild dish detergent (only slight dampness and only a nano-tad of dish detergent (watered down greatly), but I generally do not recommend this, particularly for spots which are hard to remove.